htmlburger/carbon-fields-docs/documentation/2-fields/1-usage.md

 `$name`

 Name of the field.
 Used as a key when stored in the database and for you to retrieve its value.
-Please note, that all fields in a Custom Field Container have their names automatically prefixed with an underscore (e.g. `bgcolor` becomes `_bgcolor`).
+Please note, that all fields in a Custom Field Container have their names automatically prefixed with an underscore when stored (e.g. `bgcolor` becomes `_bgcolor`).
 For more information why, see [here](http://codex.wordpress.org/Function_Reference/add_post_meta#Hidden_Custom_Fields).

 `$label` *(optional)*